JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       alert("Invalid number!")
     }

-    // define function to get rangecheck and movementcheck and then run functionality of attack function strike() {
+    // define function to get rangecheck and movementcheck and then run functionality of attack, use setTimeout to ensure GET finishes function strike() {
       rangemovementcheck();
       setTimeout(function() {